1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Proctitis in Houston

-• Anti-inflammatory medications: Oral or rectal 5-ASA (mesalamine) and corticosteroids to reduce rectal inflammation.
+• Anti-inflammatory medications: Oral or rectal 5-ASA (mesalamine) and corticosteroids in order to reduce rectal inflammation.

-• Sitz baths: Warm water soaks to soothe pain, reduce swelling, and promote healing.
+• Sitz baths: Warm baths with water to reduce pain, swelling and healing.

-• Immunosuppressants: Azathioprine or biologics for cases linked to inflammatory bowel disease (e.g., ulcerative colitis).
+• Immunosuppressants: Azathioprine/biologic where inflammatory bowel disease is involved (e.g. ulcerative colitis).

 Book an Appointment Today